 Dry eye is often accompanied by, or a symptom of, other eye conditions.
 For example, blepharitis (inflammation of the eyelid) is often characterized by malfunctioning meibomian glands that do not secrete enough oils to keep the eye properly lubricated.
 As a result, a patient’s dry eye symptoms can be worsened by blepharitis.
 Similarly, many people who experience seasonal allergy symptoms also experience dry eye.
 When a patient has persistent eye irritation from dry eye, blepharitis and allergies at the same time, it is important to treat all three conditions simultaneously.
-At the Mack Eye Center, we offer comprehensive treatment to manage all three conditions, including lubricating eye drops and prescription medication.
-We can help you find the proper relief you need to live happily and comfortably.
+At the Mack Eye Center, we offer comprehensive treatment to manage all three conditions, including:

 Contact Us Today

-To discuss your treatment options to alleviate dry eye, call the Mack Eye Center today.
-Schedule a personal appointment with one of our experienced eye doctors by calling (847) 755-9393.
+To discuss your treatment options to alleviate dry eye or to schedule a personal appointment with one of our experienced eye doctors, call the Mack Eye Center today.